-3. Ethnic Representation in Human Cell Line Studies
+Ethnic Representation in Human Cell Line Studies

 We compared the demographics of the breast cancer patient population to the demographics of the breast cancer cell lines cited in publications and patents.
-Using the database built to quantify contaminated cell lines and the ICLAC - which characterized the cell line donor’s gender and ethnicity, if known - all the paper citing a breast cancer cell line were categorized by the ethnicity of the cell line’s donor.
+Using the database built to quantify contaminated cell lines and the ICLAC - which characterized the cell line donor’s gender and ethnicity, if known - all the manuscripts citing a breast cancer cell line were categorized by the ethnicity of the cell line’s donor.

 Breast cancer research relied on a standardized set of less than 70 cell lines since the late 1950’s.
 The individual genomic sensitivities of those few donors appreciably shaped the global, industrial pharmaceutical enterprise, responsible for treating the nearly 300k patients diagnosed with breast cancer in the U.S. alone.
-The efficacy of breast cancer treatment can be found in the U.S. Center for Disease Control (CDC) reports, which reports a sustained increasing trend of survival, the number of women whose cause of death is breast cancer has decreased each year since 1999.
+The efficacy of breast cancer treatment can be found in the U.S. CDC reports, which reports a sustained increasing trend of survival, the number of women whose cause of death is breast cancer has decreased each year since 1999.

-However, when survival rates are grouped by race, caucasian woman are most likely to survive, while black women are least likely to survive a breast cancer diagnosis .
+However, when survival rates are grouped by race, Caucasian woman are most likely to survive, while black women are least likely to survive a breast cancer diagnosis (12) (13).
 Of the numerous factor contributing to this inequality, we investigated the preclinical models used to build treatments, finding more than 70% of the breast cancer cell lines were from white donors.
-We ask: is there a historical bias to use breast cancer cell lines derived from caucasian donors.
-Using the database, we found <15% of breast cancer cell lines cited in peer reviewed publications are non-white, even less in U.S. patents.
-We compared the demographics of cell lines cited in articles 20% non-white in the CDC patient population reported to be 1.2 million people.
-Does this bias meaningfully bias pharmacologic formulation for a genomes similar to a small group of caucasian donors?
-This cells for analysis of the genetic profiles - accessible through tools such as the Cancer Cell Line Encyclopedia, enable researchers to assess the genomic sensitivities implicit in a cell line choice, exposing unrepresented profiles in preclinical study models.
+We ask if there is a historical bias to use breast cancer cell lines derived from Caucasian donors.
+Using the database, we found <15% of breast cancer cell lines cited in peer-reviewed publications are non-white, even less in U.S. patents.
+We compared the demographics of cell lines cited in manuscripts 20% non-white in the CDC patient population reported to be 1.2 million people.
+Does this bias meaningfully bias pharmacologic formulation for genomes similar to a small group of Caucasian donors?
+These cells for analysis of the genetic profiles - accessible through tools such as the Cancer Cell Line Encyclopedia (14), enable researchers to assess the genomic sensitivities implicit in a cell line choice, exposing unrepresented profiles in preclinical study models.

 From 2002-2007, the U.S. CDC reports 1.2 million people diagnosed with breast cancer diagnosis.
 More women were diagnosed from 2008-2013, while the number of woman who during the same interval of time decreased.
 From 2008-2013, breast cancer patients numbered 1.3 million people being treated Using the ethnicities as defined by the CDC, patients included 78-79% White, 11-14% Black, 2-3% Hispanic, .05-.07% Asian/Pacific Islander, and .004-.005% American Indian/Native American.
 More recent CDC data was not available to extend the study further.
 However, the tools to build the dataset will be available to continue this accounting.